Concepts

 Kubernetes

-Section titled āKubernetesāKubernetes is an open-source container orchestration platform for automating deployment, scaling, and management of containerized applications.
+Section titled âKubernetesâKubernetes is an open-source container orchestration platform for automating deployment, scaling, and management of containerized applications.
+See documentation, concepts, and kubectl reference.

 Distributions

-Section titled āDistributionsāKubernetes distributions package the Kubernetes components with additional tooling for specific use cases.
-KSail supports three distributions: Vanilla, K3s, and Talos.
-All distributions can run on the Docker provider; Talos can also run on the Hetzner provider.
+Section titled âDistributionsâKubernetes distributions package core components with additional tooling for specific use cases.
+KSail supports four distributions: Vanilla, K3s, Talos, and VCluster.
+All can run on Docker; Talos can also run on Hetzner Cloud and Sidero Omni.

-Section titled āK3s (implemented with K3d)āK3s is a lightweight, certified Kubernetes distribution built for resource-constrained environments.
-KSail uses K3d to run K3s clusters in Docker containers.
-K3s includes sensible defaults like an embedded load balancer, local storage provisioner, and metrics server.
+Section titled âK3s (K3d)âK3s is a lightweight, certified Kubernetes distribution for resource-constrained environments.
+KSail uses K3d to run K3s clusters in Docker with embedded load balancer, storage, and metrics.
+See K3s docs, K3d docs, and configuration.

 Providers

-Section titled āProvidersāProviders are the infrastructure backends that run cluster nodes.
-KSail abstracts provider-specific operations so you can use the same workflow regardless of where your cluster runs.
+Section titled âProvidersâProviders are infrastructure backends that run cluster nodes.
+KSail abstracts provider-specific operations for consistent workflows.

 Hetzner